 About Gamla Uppsala

 Gamla Uppsala, also called Uppsala Högar, is a famous ancient burial site in Sweden that includes hundreds of ancient graves, most notably the three large burials known as The Royal Mounds.

 With its roots stretching far back in time, much of the history of Gamla Uppsala is unclear and mingles into the semi-mythical legends of the earliest kings of Sweden.
-What is known is that the area was of great religious and political importance during the Iron Age and Viking Age periods.
+What is known is that the area was of great religious and political importance during the Iron Age and Viking Age.
 The three Royal Mounds themselves likely date from the 6th century AD.